julien-desiage/project-wordle/README.md

 ## Joy of React, Project I

-This project in an exercise of [The Joy of React](https://www.joyofreact.com/) course.
+This project is an exercise of [The Joy of React](https://www.joyofreact.com/) course.

 https://github.com/joy-of-react/project-wordle